stefnans/ada-2021-project-data-story/index.md

 ## Conclusion
 In this study, we've tried to answer how the environment is represented in the media.
 It's a hard question to answer so we approached it from different angles:
-- It was interesting to see who's likely to speak about the environment
+- First, it was interesting to see who's likely to speak about the environment.
+We took a simplistic approach into observing the features of a speaker's profile and which ones made them more likely to speak about the environment.
+This of course is not a perfect representation of the actual reality.
+We need to do heavy regression analysis to pinpoint the best features we can use from a speaker's profile to accomplish our task.
+But it already gives a good idea of what a typical environment speaker would be, and whether it lines up with your expectations.
 - The time analysis shows a potential improvement in the media's portrayal of environment related topics (i.e. overall increase in the number of articles environment related over time).
 Unfortunately, said improvement came to a halt, presumably due to unprecented events which stole the media's attention (e.g. COVID-19 outbreak).
 - On the one hand it is equally represented with other similar topics but on the other hand it is under-represented by politicians in comparison with the scientific community.
 -